iwasahighwayman/my-elusive-whale/README.md

 The source code for as much of the basic functionality as I currently have running is available in the "source" subdirectory.
 It currently toggles the LED illumination on for one second then off for two seconds.
 The code started with a combination of the serial USB sample SDK code, plus the blink sample SDK code, plus my own logic additions.

-# Time to go learn things ... and continue to search for my white whale
+# Time to go learn things ... and continue to search for my elusive whale

 And this is where this odyssey, in fact obsession, currently stands.